 a.
 Either call the Patient in for a follow-up – in case of a borderline or adverse result OR;

 b.
 Archive the result by marking it as NDA – “No Abnormality Detected”.

-Moreover, the results being recorded in the lab, should also be auto-sync on the Patient’s chart and update the Medical Summary.
+Moreover, the results being recorded in the lab, should also be auto-synced on the Patient’s chart and get updated in the Medical Summary.

 6. Bonus Point – Walk-ins

 When maintaining in-house labs, it is common to also get walk-ins who have come in without having made an appointment for the consultation.
-To handle such walk-ins, it is needful to have the ability to generate an order for them on the fly and bill them for the specific set of Investigations they need.
-Please double check that the ability to handle walk-ins is also supported by the system being considered for clinic management purpose.
+To handle such walk-ins, it is necessary to have the ability to generate an order for them on the fly and bill them for the specific set of Investigations they need.
+Please double-check that the ability to handle walk-ins is also supported by the system being considered for clinic management purposes.

 To sum it up, while migrating to a new system, or moving on from pen and paper, opt for a system that is modern, current and reflective of the needs of today.
 Yesteryear software systems may be good but they often tend to not reflect the shifting ground realities.
 So do check and see before taking a leap jump – if running an in-house Lab, check support for these 5+1 best practices in the system being considered for managing In-House Labs.